SALE ON NOW! PROMOTIONS

 Format: Hardback

-KATE BRADBURY is an award-winning writer specialising in wildlife gardening and the author of The Bumblebee Flies Anyway.
-She’s the Wildlife Editor of BBC Gardeners’ World Magazine and has a regular Country Diary column in The Guardian.
-She writes for the RHS The Garden magazine, The Wildlife Trusts members’ magazine and BBC Wildlife.
-Kate’s garden has been featured on Springwatch, Autumnwatch and Gardeners’ World.
-She lives in Brighton with her partner, Emma, and their rescue dog, Tosca.
+KATE BRADBURY is an award-winning writer specialising in wildlife gardening.
+She’s the author of The Bumblebee Flies Anyway and One Garden Against the World, Wildlife Editor of BBC Gardeners’ World Magazine and has a regular Country Diary column in The Guardian.
+She writes for RHS The Garden magazine, The Wildlife Trusts members’ magazine and BBC Wildlife.
+Kate’s garden has appeared on Springwatch, Autumnwatch and Gardeners’ World.
+She lives in Brighton with her partner and their rescue dog.

 Reviews for One Garden Against the World: In Search of Hope in a Changing Climate